 - Parc de la Villette Open Air Cinema.
 You can enjoy a movie in the park from July 15 through August 16 as a part of this annual festival.
-There are art films, blockbusters and many films are in English.
+There are art films, blockbusters, and many films are in English (look for VO for “version original” or original language).
 Many bring picnics to make the evening complete.

 - The Jardin d’été in the Musée du Quai Branly (37 Quai Branly, 7th Arrondissement) has special summer activities.

 - Paris Plage every July and August the city of Paris creates this artificial beach along the Seine.

 - Night at Les Invalides The Les Invalides is the monument where Napoleon Bonaparte's body is laid to rest.
 There is a light show every Saturday night during July and August.